adeleke5140/portfolio-v2/src/posts/update-postgres-table.md

 After deleting the product with the `id "of 1, the next product didn't inherit that `id`.

 This was a pickle and something I desperately wanted to solve.
-After googling around a bit, I found the solution.
+After googling around a bit, I found the solution on this [stackoverflow post.](https://stackoverflow.com/questions/15526813/restart-primary-key-numbers-of-existing-rows-after-deleting-most-of-a-big-table)

 ```SQL
   alter table product drop constraint product_pkey;